My shopping cart

 Season the steak evenly with salt or finely crushed smoked salt on both sides and allow to rest in the fridge, uncovered, for a couple hours.
 I like using smoked salt if cooking on a gas grill since it supplies a smoky flavor.
 Pre-salting brings some of the juices and sugars to the surface which leads to better browning.

 Coat the steak on both sides with Le Poivre and ground fennel.
 I like to use a ratio of about 2:1.
 The fennel adds a wonderful sweetness as it toasts.
-Then coat with some olive oil or any other liquid fat (regular butter does not work well due to the water content so clarify it first).
+Then coat with some olive oil or any other liquid fat (regular butter does not work as well due to the water content so clarify it first).

 Set up your grill for indirect cooking with one side on medium and the other side off, the goal is to have a steady temp of 200-225°F.